The Mental Health of Customer Service Agents - the insights from our report

 Customer wait time has an impact on employee mental health

-One thing that it would seem that a brand cannot control for is the behaviour of their customers.
+One thing that it would seem that a brand cannot control for is the behaviour of their customers, which can significantly impact customer service employees.
 Put frankly, if a customer decides to be difficult (or just an asshole), that will make all but the most thick-skinned agents feel worse about themselves.

 However, in this case prevention is better than the cure.
 Finding ways to stop customers from getting so upset would go a long way to making things easier.